-Delta Skymiles Platinum Business cardholders will get discounted rates to more than 50 Delta SkyClub Lounges and 250 partner lounges worldwide.
+Delta SkyMiles® Platinum Business American Express Card cardholders will get discounted rates to more than 50 Delta SkyClub Lounges and 250 partner lounges worldwide.

 Anniversary Companion Certificate

 The Companion Certificate is one of the main selling points of the Delta Platinum Business card as it can save you hundreds of dollars every year.
-However, you need to be very flexible with your trips since the policies are a little restricting.
+However, you must be flexible with your trips since the policies are slightly restricting.

 Use your Delta SkyMiles® Platinum Business American Express Card when you purchase food, beverages, or audio headsets and get a 20% discount in the form of a statement credit.
 The discount doesn’t apply to Delta WIFI purchases.

 Fee Credit for Global Entry or TSA PreCheck